SarahYoung/boris-bike/README.md

 => [#<Bike:0x007f968098a490 @broken=false>]
 ````

-Repairing bikes at the garage:
+Repair bikes at the garage:

 ````
 van.collect_broken_bikes_from(station)